 - Policy #1 (L1) Street Functional Classifications Presents the updated street functional classifications for the City of Ashland including a new Shared Streets functional classification. - Policy #2 (L2) Multimodal/Safety Based (Alternative) Development Review Process Presents the multimodal/safety based (alternative) development review process, which outlines a new process for reviewing and approving development applications.
-The process provides a means for the City of Ashland to collect funds for multimodal and safety oriented programs and projects, while streamlining the development review process and providing more certainty for applicants regarding potential needed transportation investments. - Policy #3 #9 (L3 through L9) Downtown Enhancement Policies Presents policies aimed at enhancing the downtown environment for multiple transportation modes. - Policy #10 (L10) Green Street Treatments Contains the policy supporting incorporating green street treatments into transportation, sewer, water, and stormwater projects. - Policy #27 (L27) Fee In Lieu Presents the fee in lieu policy for shared streets and other desired locations.
-Shared Street is a new street functional classification included in Policy L1. - Study #1 (S1) Funding Sources Feasibility Study -Discusses the need for and scope of a study to identify future feasible funding sources to support improvements to the transportation system. - Study #2 (S2) Downtown Parking and Multi-Modal Circulation Study The City of Ashland will conduct a downtown parking management and multi-modal circulation study to evaluate the effectiveness of existing downtown parking management and truck loading zones and potential changes in parking management and travel demand management (TDM) strategies to increase overall accessibility to downtown for tourists, customers, and employees.
+The process provides a means for the City of Ashland to collect funds for multimodal and safety oriented programs and projects, while streamlining the development review process and providing more certainty for applicants regarding potential needed transportation investments. - Policy #3 #9 (L3 through L9) Downtown Enhancement Policies Presents policies aimed at enhancing the downtown environment for multiple transportation modes. - Policy #10 (L10) Green Street Treatments Contains the policy supporting incorporating green street treatments into transportation, sewer, water, and stormwater projects. - Study #1 (S1) Funding Sources Feasibility Study -Discusses the need for and scope of a study to identify future feasible funding sources to support improvements to the transportation system. - Study #2 (S2) Downtown Parking and Multi-Modal Circulation Study The City of Ashland will conduct a downtown parking management and multi-modal circulation study to evaluate the effectiveness of existing downtown parking management and truck loading zones and potential changes in parking management and travel demand management (TDM) strategies to increase overall accessibility to downtown for tourists, customers, and employees.
 The multi-modal circulation study will review pedestrian circulation, bicycle circulation, and vehicle circulation for vehicles and trucks downtown.
-The study will evaluate the alternatives generated for providing bicycle lanes and wider sidewalks on Main Street through downtown that were generated during the TSP alternatives analysis phase.
+The study will evaluate the alternatives generated for providing bicycle lanes and wider sidewalks on E Main Street through downtown that were generated during the TSP alternatives analysis phase.
 The alternatives evaluation will consider impacts to vehicle and truck parking and circulation.